jmcwhirter1608/CookingMania/readme.md

 The Teacher can create recipes, and comments.
 The Teacher can view and update/delete classes.

 ### Student
 The Student can create comments.
-The student can view and join/leave a class.
+The Student can view and join/leave a class.
 View recipes.

 ### Admin
 The Admin can create, edit, delete Teacher accounts and Student accounts.
 The Admin can create, view, and edit/delete classes, recipes, comments.